 Food Waste - a family of four could save £60 per month.

 Nearly 20% of food brought into the home is thrown away – that’s like throwing one bag of shopping away out of every five.
 Wasting food is estimated to cost the average household £470 a year and over £700 for families.
-Here is some advice on how to reduce the amount of food wasted:
+Advice on how to reduce the amount of food wasted can be found on the Love Food Hate Waste website.

 - Save time and money by checking what's already in the cupboard, fridge and freezer before you go shopping.